 Patrick knew he had to leave work and file a long term disability claim.
 To his surprise, his claim was denied.

 Riemer Hess immediately sprang into action by developing a personalized plan to file a strong appeal for Patrick.
 Knowing that evidence was key, Riemer Hess went above and beyond to obtain everything Patrick needed.

-Third, with the help of Riemer Hess, Patrick’s orthopedist provided a written response to the insurance company’s “independent” doctor that: (1) attacked the insurance doctor’s credentials and reliability; (2) pointed out inconsistencies in the insurance doctor’s report; and (3) provided a detailed assessment of Patrick’s restrictions and limitations while referencing the new functional capacity evaluation and updated MRIs.
+With the guidance of Riemer Hess, Patrick’s orthopedist provided a written response to the insurance company’s “independent” doctor that: (1) attacked the insurance doctor’s credentials and reliability; (2) pointed out inconsistencies in the insurance doctor’s report; and (3) provided a detailed assessment of Patrick’s restrictions and limitations while referencing the new functional capacity evaluation and updated MRIs.
 Riemer Hess carefully reviewed the written response to ensure it thoroughly addressed the insurance company’s concerns.

-Seventh, Riemer Hess filed the appeal on Patrick’s behalf and continued to follow-up on the insurance company’s review.
+Finally, Riemer Hess filed the appeal on Patrick’s behalf and continued to follow-up on the insurance company’s review.
 After a few weeks, Riemer Hess learned the insurance company had sent Patrick’s file to a new “independent” doctor for review.

 Riemer Hess immediately demanded a copy of the report and the opportunity to respond.
 The insurance company obliged.
-After helping Patrick’s orthopedist in prepare a second response, Riemer Hess continued to follow-up with the insurance company about status.
+After helping Patrick’s orthopedist to prepare a second response, Riemer Hess continued to follow-up with the insurance company about status.